jenkinsci/squashtm-publisher-plugin/Readme.md

 # Developper documentation #
 ## Requirements ##

-* java jdk, version 1.7 minimum
+* Java jdk, version 1.7+
-* groovy, version 1.8
+* Groovy, version 1.8+
-* Gradle, version 2.14 prefered but not critical.
+* Gradle, version 2.14 used during the development preferred but not critical.

 ## Installation ##